HallLab/pandas-genomics/docs/index.rst

     >>> print(gt)
     A/C

-The `GenotypeArray` stores genotypes with an associated variant and has useful methods.
+The `GenotypeArray` stores genotypes with an associated variant and has useful methods and properties.
-The `genotype` Series accessor allows those methods to be used on Series.
+The `genotype` Series accessor allows those methods and properties to be accessed from a Series.

 .. code-block:: python